CodeAssociate/CA.Blocks.DataAccess/Documentation/Design/sql-injection-attacks.md

 ```SQL
 '; SHUTDOWN WITH NOWAIT ; select '
 ```
-the hacker can up anything they like between the ; ; and if you have permissions the database will execute that statement.
+the hacker can add anything they like between the ; ; and if you have permissions the database will execute that statement.

 As such you never build and execute the SQL that contains anything that comes as a parameter.
 You should Parameterise all variables.

 ### Parameterise all variables